14 Top-Rated Things to Do in Ojai, CA

-Feeling the need to decompress?
-Head to the Krishnamurti Educational Center high in the mountains above this deeply spiritual little town.
+Looking for spiritual things to do in Ojai?
+Head to the Krishnamurti Educational Center high in the mountains above Ojai.
 Once the home of philosopher and author J. Krishnamurti, Pine Cottage houses the study center and library, which hosts conferences, retreats, and study programs.

 Visitors are also welcome to explore the cottage and grounds.
 Here, you can tour Krishnamurti's home, learn more about his teachings in the library, meditate in the Quiet Room, and stroll around the peaceful grounds amid fragrant orange groves and pepper trees.

 Save time to stop by the healing Medicine Wheel garden and read about the philosophy behind it.
 Benches provide peaceful places to sit and reflect and enjoy the mountain views.
 Visitors are welcome here in the afternoons Thursdays through Sundays.

 Address: 1098 McAndrew Road, Ojai, California